SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 Our unsupervised approach got the following [results](https://github.com/SouravPaulSumit/Team_anomaly/tree/master/mySEProject/AnomalyDetectionSample/output/unsupervised).

 We can observed that lower false positive rate is observed in our supervised approach (Avg of both runs: 0.15) than unsupervised one (0.24), It is desired that false positive rate should be as lower as possible in an anomaly detection program.
+Lower false negative rate is also desirable in some cases.

 Although, it depends on a number of factors, like quantity(the more, the better) and quality of data, and hyperparameters used to tune and train model.
 In both our approaches, more data should be used for training, and hyperparameters should be further tuned to find the most optimal setting for training to get the best results.
 We were using less amount of data sequences to demonstrate our sample project due to time and computational constraints, but that can be improved if we use better resources, like cloud.